DMM TOC > 500 Additional Mailing Services|

 b.
 Provide a printed Form 3877 or facsimile and a copy of Form 3877 on a disk or other electronic medium.

-[3-3-14] Mailers must apply for authorization to mail at the bulk insurance prices through their local Postmaster by completing the customer portion of the bulk insured service verification form.
-The Postmaster will verify on this form that the mailer meets the requirements in 4.4.1.
-If the mailer meets the requirements, the Postmaster will certify on the bulk insured service verification form that the mailer qualifies and forward the form to the manager of Corporate Accounting (see 608.8.0 for address).
+Mailers must apply for authorization to mail at the bulk insurance prices through their local Postmaster by completing the customer portion of the bulk insured service verification form.
+The Postmaster will verify on this form that the mailer meets the requirements in 4.4.1, certifying that the mailer qualifies, and then forward the form to the manager of Corporate Accounting (see 608.8.0 for address).
 After reviewing the information, Corporate Accounting will notify the Postmaster of their concurrence who will then notify the customer of the approval.

-[3-3-14] For certificate of mailing, in addition to the correct postage, the applicable certificate of mailing fee must be paid for each article on Form 3817 or listed on Form 3877 and for duplicate copies of either form.
+[5-31-15] For Certificate of Mailing, in addition to the correct postage, the applicable Certificate of Mailing fee must be paid for each article on Form 3817 or listed on Form 3665-Firm and for duplicate copies of either form.
 When postage evidencing indicia are used to pay the fee, they must bear the full numerical value of the amount paid in the imprint.

-[3-3-14] A certificate of mailing must be completed by the mailer and all entries must be typed or printed in ink, by ballpoint pen, or computer-generated; the form or firm sheets become the mailer's receipts.
-Individual certificate and firm sheets must show the names and addresses of the sender and addressee and may show the amount of postage paid.
+[5-31-15] A Certificate of Mailing must be completed by the mailer and all entries must be typed or printed in ink, by ballpoint pen, or computer-generated; the form or firm sheets become the mailer's receipts.
+Individual certificate and firm mailings must show the names and addresses of the sender and addressee and may show the amount of postage paid.
 The mailer may also place identifying invoice or order numbers on the certificate as a reference.

 a.
 When the mailer requests multiple individual certificates (Form 3817) the forms must be affixed by the stub to the pieces, or the forms must be fastened together and numbered consecutively in the same order that the pieces are presented.

-[3-3-14] To obtain a duplicate copy of the certificate after mailing, the mailer must present the original postmarked certificate and an additional certificate endorsed "Duplicate" or a copy showing the original dates of mailing.
+[5-31-15] To obtain a duplicate copy of the certificate after mailing (Form 3817 only), the mailer must present the original postmarked certificate and an additional certificate endorsed "Duplicate" or a copy showing the original dates of mailing.
 The additional certificate is postmarked (round-dated) to show the current date.

-[3-3-14] For certificate of mailing, a mailer may provide mail to the rural carrier with the fee for the certificate (Form 3817).
+[5-31-15] For certificate of mailing (Form 3817 only), a mailer may provide mail to the rural carrier with the fee for the certificate.
 The carrier obtains the certificate at the Post Office, attaches the stamps, obtains the postmark (round-date) on the certificate on the day of mailing, and delivers the certificate to the mailer on the next trip.

-[3-3-14] Form 3606 (see forms at http://pe.usps.gov/) is available only at the time of mailing and is used to specify only the number of identical-weight pieces mailed; it does not provide evidence that a piece was mailed to a particular address.
-This certificate is provided only for a mailing of First-Class Mail, First-Class Package Service, Priority Mail (excluding Critical Mail), Standard Post, Package Services, Standard Mail (except Customized MarketMail), and Parcel Select.
-Each Form 3606 is certified and postmarked (round-dated) at the time of mailing and then returned to the mailer as the mailer's receipt.
-Certificate of bulk mailing service does not provide a record of delivery and the Postal Service does not retain any copies of Form 3606.
-The Form 3606 cannot be used as a certificate of mailing of individual mailpieces or itemized lists.
+[5-31-15] Certificate of Bulk Mailing is subject to the basic standards in 1.0; see 1.4 for eligible matter.
+Form 3606-D, or USPS-approved facsimile, is available only at the time of mailing and is used to specify only the number of identical-weight pieces mailed; it does not provide evidence that a piece was mailed to a particular address.
+The Form 3606-D is postmarked (round-dated) at the time the mailing is presented and returned to the mailer as their receipt.
+Form 3606-D is available for identical-weight mailings of less than 50 pieces or 50 pounds (whichever amount is met first) at any retail Post Office, station or branch, or, for mailings of at least 50 pieces or 50 pounds (whichever amount is met first) at a BMEU or USPS authorized DMU.
+Certificate of Bulk Mailing service does not provide a record of delivery and the Postal Service does not retain any copies of Form 3606-D. The Form 3606-D cannot be used as a certificate of mailing of individual mailpieces or itemized lists.
+Mailers may use USPS-approved privately printed facsimiles of Form 3606 for domestic certificates of bulk mailings in lieu of the Form 3606-D.

 5.2.2 Paying Fees

-[3-3-14] The applicable certificate of bulk mailing fee must be paid for mailings of identical-weight pieces reported on Form 3606 or for additional copies of the form in addition to the correct postage.
-Mailers using Form 3606 may affix ordinary stamps or postage evidencing indicia on the form to pay the fee.
+[5-31-15] The applicable Certificate of Bulk mailing fee must be paid for mailings of identical-weight pieces reported on Form 3606-D, or for additional copies of the form if requested at the time of mailing, in addition to the correct postage.
+Mailers using Form 3606-D may affix ordinary stamps or postage evidencing indicia on the form to pay the fee.
 When postage evidencing indicia are used, they must bear the full numerical value of the fee in the imprint.
-Mailers using Form 3606 with a permit imprint mailing also may pay certificate of mailing fees, at the time of mailing, using the same permit imprint.
+Mailers using Form 3606-D with a permit imprint mailing also may pay certificate of mailing fees, at the time of mailing, using the same permit imprint.

 6.0 Return Receipt